minio/docs/source/reference/minio-mc/mc-replicate-edit.rst

 - Replace :mc-cmd:`PATH <mc replicate edit ALIAS>` with the path to the bucket or bucket prefix on which the rule exists.

-- Replace :mc-cmd:`ID <mc replicate edit id>` with the unique identifier for the rule to modify.
+- Replace :mc-cmd:`ID <mc replicate edit --id>` with the unique identifier for the rule to modify.
 Use :mc-cmd:`mc replicate ls` to retrieve the list of replication rules on the bucket and their corresponding identifiers.

-- Specify either ``"disabled"`` or ``"enabled"`` to the :mc-cmd:`~mc replicate edit state` flag to disable or enable the replication rule.
+- Specify either ``"disabled"`` or ``"enabled"`` to the :mc-cmd:`~mc replicate edit --state` flag to disable or enable the replication rule.

 .. note::